Air filters...breathe out

 I am not going to say this is despair, I'm not going to let him know, I dare not!

-Me - I am beaten: "To go back to the beginning, clarity.
+He asks me how we get out.
+I'm exhausted and running on empty.
+I say 'to go back to the beginning, clarity.
 So emails.
-What do you want?"
+What do you want?'

 He explains that he doesn't want emails that are emotionally charged.
 The curious thing is, I had emailed him before - ages ago with 'emotionally charged' phrases such as ' we are sacred mirrors, opposites reflecting each other' to allow him to glimpse my feelings.